HerrSchmieroel/Lock_Screen_Console/README.md

 # Want the sourcecode?

-## On the start of the reposetory page is a butten named you click on it and download as ever you want.
+## On the start of the repository page is a butten named you click on it and download as ever you want.